christophehurpeau/check-package-dependencies/README.md

   .checkDirectDuplicateDependencies({
     onlyWarnsFor: { '*': 'type-fest' },
   })
+  // Check resolutions versions matches versions in devDependencies or dependencies .checkResolutionsVersionsMatch()
   // Check that all your resolutions are also present in an "resolutionsExplained" field, forcing you to explain why the resolution was necessary
   .checkResolutionsHasExplanation()
   // Same as calling .checkExactVersions(), checkDirectPeerDependencies(), checkDirectDuplicateDependencies()